AnonymerNiklasistanonym/RaspiForBeginners/README.md

 pi@raspberrypi:~ $ man ls
 ```

-Then in the console/terminal a manual which you can scroll through opens that contains all the information about the command `ls`.
+Then in the console/terminal a manual which you can scroll through opens, that contains all the information about the command `ls`.
 With pressing `q` you can leave the manual and are right back in the console/terminal.
 This works with every command.

 ### Command history tricks